Mother And Her Baby Asked To Leave A Flight Because Of Her Non-Contagious Skin Condition

 Jordan Flake of South Carolina recently boarded an American Airlines flight in El Paso, Texas.
 She and her 1-year-old son Jackson were on their way back home to Dallas after visiting family.
 Only minutes after boarding, she was approached by an airline employee who asked her about the rash that covered her neck and face.
 Flake explained that she and her son have a rare genetic condition known as ichthyosis.
-This condition leaves the skin very dry, red and flaky.
+This condition leaves the skin very dry, red, and flaky.
 While it is not contagious, the flight crew told Flake she could not ride the plane without a doctors note explaining the circumstances.
 She and her son were promptly kicked off, according to Today.

 Flake was frustrated and humiliated, as she had never been told she required a doctor’s note to fly in the past.
 Ironically, the incident happened on Rare Diseases Day, which occurs on February 28 each year.
-The meaning of the day is to raise awareness about diseases just like ichthyosis and increase understanding about those who suffer from uncommon conditions.
+The meaning of the day is to raise awareness about diseases, just like ichthyosis, and increase understanding of those who suffer from uncommon conditions.

 Why did @AmericanAir kick a mom and her baby with Ichthyosis, a rare skin disorder, off a flight to Dallas? https://t.co/GkTIAQYS3g